 Knowing that we were actually having good success.
 Success with out getting shots off, meant we would just have to keep at it and hope one ventured close enough.
 Or we needed to get creative.
 So that’s what we did.

 After putting some thought into it, and since there were three of us.
 We decided to have 1 man on the decoy like before, 1 man behind the camera from afar, and one man on the down wind side about 100 yards out flanking the decoy.
 The trick is for the guy flanking to stay hidden.
 Some scenarios allow this where as others have terrain or lack there of that this isn’t always an option.
 Lucky for us we had plenty of goats to choose from so we took the best situations we could find.
 As soon as the shooter or “guy flanking” was in position, the decoy guy would slowly approach the goat.
 As if it were written out of the speed goat handbook it played out exactly like we wanted it to time after time.
-In fact the decoy had the goats attention so much that the shooter could many times get away with about anything as the goats ran right in with in bow range.
+In fact the decoy had the goats attention so much that the shooter could many times get away with about anything as the goats ran right in to bow range.

 100 yards was the range that day.
 The shooter would flank the decoy downwind and range him at 100 yards.
 Nearly every time the goat would run in to within 30 yards or closer to the shooter, sometimes on the far side, sometimes on the near side.
-So next time your planning an Antelope hunt and are racking your brain on what dates to go, because you don’t want to miss the rut.
+So next time you are planning an Antelope hunt and are racking your brain on what dates to go, because you don’t want to miss the rut.
 Keep this in mind.
 I now believe missing the rut, and hunting the pre rut using this technique may be more deadly than hunting the rut.

 – Will Downard